Boston O&P Clinics

 If you have an appointment, we should be seeing you within 15 minutes of your appointment time.
 However, if a doctor sends you to us without an appointment, it can be challenging to manage.
 Therefore, we encourage you to make an appointment at anyone of our clinics that is close to your home.

 What is an Orthotist?
 What is a Prosthetist?

 An orthotist is a medical professional trained and certified in measuring, designing, and fitting orthotic devices.
 A prosthetist is a medical professional trained and certified in measuring, designing, and fitting artificial limbs (prostheses).
-Boston O&P has both certified orthotists and certified prosthetists as well as certified orthotic assistants.
+Boston O&P has certified orthotists and certified prosthetists as well as certified orthotic assistants.

 How do I know if my brace is working as designed?